-Helping You Plan For The Future Of Your Estate
+Helping You Plan For The Future Through A Tax-Advantaged Estate Plan

 Estate planning can be a challenging process both emotionally and financially.
 If your loved one passes away without wills, trusts or other plans in place, that challenge can be even greater.
 Having an experienced attorney by your side as you explore your legal options can help protect your interests and prepare for the future.

-At Bendure & Thomas, our attorneys have navigated the complexities of tax law for more than four decades.
-This extensive experience gives us the skill and knowledge necessary to help you create an estate plan that provides for your loved ones and protects your assets or to make the inheritance process smoother during a difficult time.
+At Bendure & Thomas in Broomfield Hills, Michigan, our attorneys have navigated the complexities of estate and tax law for more than four decades.
+This extensive experience gives us the skill and knowledge necessary to help you create an estate plan that provides for your loved ones, protects your assets and avoid undue tax burdens.
+Our goal is also to make the inheritance process smoother for your loved ones during a difficult time.

 Exploring Options That Will Protect Your Assets

-While the primary concern of those planning their estate is often the fate of their assets, tax concerns are an aspect of estate planning that can be as significant as distributing property.
-Our experienced tax attorneys can ensure that you know the legal requirements for both state estate and federal estate taxes, gift, and generation-skipping tax issues.
+While the primary concern of those planning their estate is often the fate of their assets, tax concerns are an aspect of estate planning that can be just as significant as distributing property.
+Our experienced tax attorneys can ensure that you know the legal requirements for both state estate and federal estate taxes, gift taxes, and generation-skipping tax issues.

 For estates that are already in probate, we can guide you through the probate process and offer guidance on the tax requirements before you.
 We will help you avoid unnecessary tax expenses and help make this legal process easier during a difficult time.